 In addition to the fibration structures, a generic $M$-polarised K3 surface also admits a special involution.

 \begin{lemma} Let $X$ be a generic $M$-polarised K3 surface.
-Then the group of automorphisms which fix the $M$-polarization has order $2$ and is generated by the fibrewise elliptic involution with respect to the standard fibration and its unique section $E_9$. \end{lemma} \begin{proof} Firstly, we note that the fibrewise involution with respect to the standard fibration fixes the polarization, so every $M$-polarised K3 surface $X$ admits such an automorphism.
+Then the group of automorphisms which fix the $M$-polarisation has order $2$ and is generated by the fibrewise elliptic involution with respect to the standard fibration and its unique section $E_9$. \end{lemma} \begin{proof} Firstly, we note that the fibrewise involution with respect to the standard fibration fixes the polarisation, so every $M$-polarised K3 surface $X$ admits such an automorphism.
 We will prove that, if $X$ is generic, then there are no others.

-By \cite[Corollary 3.3]{fagkk3s} the group of automorphisms of $X$ that fix the polarization is cyclic, and by \cite[Theorem 4.2]{aak3satpg} its order divides $12$.
+By \cite[Corollary 3.3]{fagkk3s} the group of automorphisms of $X$ that fix the polarisation is cyclic, and by \cite[Theorem 4.2]{aak3satpg} its order divides $12$.
 Let $\sigma$ be a generator.
-As $\sigma$ fixes the $M$-polarization, it maps the curve $E_9$ to itself, and fixes its points of intersection with $E_8$ and $E_{10}$.
+As $\sigma$ fixes the $M$-polarisation, it maps the curve $E_9$ to itself, and fixes its points of intersection with $E_8$ and $E_{10}$.

 Moreover, $\sigma$ preserves the class of a fibre in the standard fibration, so must act to permute the fibres of this fibration; in particular, it must permute the $\mathrm{I}_1$ fibres.
 Identifying $E_9$ with $\bP^1$ and setting the points of intersection with $E_8$ and $E_{10}$ to be $0$ and $\infty$, \cite[Lemma 1]{desk3sni} shows that the $\mathrm{I}_1$ fibres occur over $\alpha$, $\alpha^{-1}$, $\beta$, and $\beta^{-1}$, for some $\alpha, \beta \in \bC$.
 It follows that $\sigma$ acts on $E_9$ as an automorphism of $\bP^1$ which fixes $0$ and $\infty$ and permutes these four points.
 But if $\alpha$ and $\beta$ are generic the only such automorphism is the identity.
 So $\sigma$ acts as the identity on $E_9$ and therefore acts fibrewise on the standard fibration.